 The present day condition of the Tannersville Inn reflects most of the amenities and features which had delighted much earlier guests.
 Of course, the Inn has expanded to some extent since the days of Manasseh Miller, but its features are pretty much what existed in his day.
 Present ownership places a high value upon these reminders and "soul things" from our past, and sees to it that the atmosphere remains within a similar spirit.

-For over thirty six years, this old hostelry, a former stagecoach stop, has provided a community amenity in Tannersville - the longest period of ownership since the days of its founder, Manasseh Miller.
+For over forty years, this old hostelry, a former stagecoach stop, has provided a community amenity in Tannersville - the longest period of ownership since the days of its founder, Manasseh Miller.